 As a business owner and leader, it’s not so easy to say “No.” You want to please people and make them happy.

 But know this: The bigger your company grows, the more “No’s” you will need to express.
-Setting boundaries for yourself must become a regular part of your daily practice.
+One of the signs of a good leader is setting boundaries for yourself, which must become a regular part of your daily practice.
 This could mean declining the big things—a business deal or opportunity that may seem exciting, but won’t move you toward your Big Picture Vision—or the smaller things, such as spending more on the elaborate packaging that won’t move the needle on increasing sales.

 It really is okay to say, “No.” The more you say “No” and set boundaries for yourself and your organization, the more time you’ll have to devote to the things that really matter.